nicholasbard/teknonaturalist/README.md

 __[Running_teknonaturalist_with_bash.txt](/3_Running_teknonaturalist/Running_teknonaturalist_with_bash.txt)__ <br>
 This file provides a brief set of directions to run the fungal ITS detection process with __teknonaturalist__ using bash scripts. <br>
 __[teknonaturalist.Fungal.ITS.detection.unequal.reads.sh](/teknonaturalist.Fungal.ITS.detection.unequal.reads.sh)__ and __[teknonaturalist.Fungal.ITS.detection.equal.reads.sh](/teknonaturalist.Fungal.ITS.detection.equal.reads.sh)__ <br>
-These files  may be edited to execute the fungal ITS detection process using bash. </details><br><br>
+These files  may be edited to execute the fungal ITS detection process using bash. <br><br>

 ### Executing DNAbarcoder: fungal taxonomic classification
 __[Fungal ITS Classifier bash Script](/Fungal.ITS.classifier.sh)__ and __[Steps_for_Fungal ITS Classifier.md](/4_Running_DNAbarcoder/Steps_for_Fungal_ITS_Classifier.md)__ <br>